Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Value-Function Approximation.md

 - **No Clearly Defined Objective**: The <mark style="background: #FFB86CA6;">objective isn’t fixed</mark> because the targets (the optimal future values) are not known in advance and change as the agent learns.
 - **Changing Targets**: The target values $y_{t}=r(s_{t},a_{t})+\gamma \max_{a'}Q^{\pi}(s_{t+1},a')$  in Q-learning are <mark style="background: #FFB86CA6;">based on the current estimate of the future rewards</mark>.
 As the agent learns and updates its policy, these estimates change.
 This means that the ‘ground truth’ the agent is trying to learn from is a moving target, which complicates the learning process.
 - **Similarity of Successive States**: In many environments, successive states $s$ and $s'$ are very similar to each other.
 This similarity means that when the agent updates its estimate for one state, it likely affects its estimates for similar states.
 This can lead to instability in the learning process because changing the estimate for one state changes the targets for many others.
 - **No Gradient Computed**: Because the targets are constantly changing, <mark style="background: #FFB86CA6;">you can’t compute a stable gradient to optimize</mark> as you would in other types of machine learning.
-The gradient is the direction in which you should adjust your parameters to improve your predictions, but if the ‘correct answers’ keep changing, it’s hard to know which way to go.
+The gradient is the direction in which you should adjust your parameters to improve your predictions, but if <mark style="background: #FFB86CA6;">the ‘correct answers’ keep changing</mark>, it’s hard to know which way to go.
 ### Solutions 1: Use the real gradient
 -  Instead of using approximate gradients, this method uses the true gradient of the Q-function with respect to its parameters.
 This <mark style="background: #FFB86CA6;">leads to a more accurate update rule</mark>, which is expected to result in better learning performance. $$\theta_{\text{new}} = \theta - \alpha \frac{d}{d\theta} L_t = \theta - \alpha \frac{d}{d\theta} (Q_\theta(s_t, a_t) - y_t)^2
 $$